 Register now and learn:

-Share a few contact details to register for this webinar.
+Share a few contact details to watch this webinar.

 Almost ready!
 Processing form...

 Nir Eyal writes, consults, and teaches about the intersection of psychology, technology, and business.
 The M.I.T.
 Technology Review dubbed Nir, “The Prophet of Habit-Forming Technology.”

 Nir founded two tech companies since 2003 and has taught at the Stanford Graduate School of Business and the Hasso Plattner Institute of Design at Stanford.
 He is the author of the bestselling book, Hooked: How to Build Habit-Forming Products.

 In addition to blogging at NirAndFar.com, Nir’s writing has been featured in The Harvard Business Review, TechCrunch, and Psychology Today.

 Nir is also an active investor in habit-forming technologies.
 Some of his past investments include Eventbrite (NYSE:EB), Refresh.io (acquired by LinkedIn), Worklife (acquired by Cisco), Product Hunt, Marco Polo, Presence Learning, 7 Cups, Pana, Kahoot!, Byte Foods, and Anchor.fm.

 Nir attended The Stanford Graduate School of Business and Emory University.